fraxinus1098/fraxinus1098/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently an MBA student at Yale ('25)<br>💬 Ask me about the future of mobility + AI<br>⚡ Fun fact: I do drone photography
+🔭 I’m currently an MBA student at Yale ('25) on a mission to democratize AI in the transportation and mobility industry - I'm talking about not just tech companies in this space, but also government agencies and the general public. <br>💬 Ask me about the future of mobility + AI<br>⚡ Fun fact: I do drone photography

 ## 🌐 Socials: